th2-net/cradleapi/README.md

 ## Release notes

 ### 5.4.0
-* Using separate executor instead of ForkJoinPool.commonPool()
+* Using internal executor instead of ForkJoinPool.commonPool() to process intermediate tasks

 ### 5.3.0
 + Migrated to th2 gradle plugin: `0.0.5` (bom: `4.6.1`)